 Casual or Formal?

-Consumers were asked if they preferred casual or formal language when corresponding with customer support agents through email.
+Consumers were asked if they preferred a casual or formal tone when communicating with customer service agents through email.
 Of those that expressed a preference, nearly two-thirds said they wanted the tone of their email support to be casual.

 As noted by Software Advice’s Jay Ivey, “this distribution was consistent across all age and gender demographics… So, generally speaking, most customers (regardless of age or gender) would like support agents to use natural, friendly language when answering online tickets.”

 Although consumers tend to prefer a friendly (and human) tone of voice in their customer service emails, every case is different and depends on the customer and the situation.
 For example, a customer who is in crisis mode or who is receiving bad news will be more likely to take umbrage with a casual, breezy tone.

 In the survey, consumers were asked how they would respond to negative news delivered in a casual email, as opposed to positive news delivered in a more formal tone.